 - Durability: Polyurethane offers high resistance to impact, Fatigue, abrasion, heat, and chemical exposure, which enhances its durability.

-- Insulation properties: It is an excellent insulator against heat, cold, electricity and noise.
+- Insulation properties: It is an excellent insulator against heat, cold, electricity, and noise.

 Fiberglass Pultrusion

-Polyurethane resin exhibits outstanding physical properties, including high strength, excellent flexibility, and superior resistance to wear, heat, and chemicals, resulting in exceptional performance in pultrusion applications.
-When combined with fiberglass, carbon fiber, and other reinforcements through pultrusion, the resultant FRP profiles maintain these high-performance attributes.
-As such, the use of polyurethane resin in pultrusion not only contributes to the strength of the final product but also adds to its durability, making it a preferred choice in demanding applications.
+When combined with fiberglass, carbon fiber, and other reinforcements via pultrusion, the resulting FRP profiles retain these high-performance attributes.
+As such, the use of polyurethane resin in pultrusion not only enhances the final product's strength but also improves its durability, making it a preferred choice for demanding applications.

 Advantages